PREAMBLE AND SUMMARY

 * Solid, liquid: million tonnes; gas: billion m3; uranium: tonnes; hydro and renewable: TW.

-Slovakia has limited available domestic energy resources (i.e. brown coal, oil, natural gas and renewable resources).
+Slovakia has limited available domestic energy resources (i.e. lignite, oil, natural gas and renewable resources).

 1.2.
 THE ELECTRICITY SYSTEM